All Episodes

 This is all stuff they had before the election that we were all aware of.

-Both the FBI and the director of national intelligence, James Clapper, all say that they do not believe that there is not evidence that there's a WikiLeaks connection with Russia and the Russian hacking.
+Both the FBI and the Director of National Intelligence, James Clapper, all say that they do not believe that there is not evidence that there's a WikiLeaks connection with Russia and the Russian hacking.

-Well, hello everyone, hello, Sean.
+Well, hello, everyone.

 For me, this is deja vu all over again.

-Just leading to listening to the lead up interviews before we started, these are the same individuals that shut down cases that I worked on within the Department of Homeland Security.
+These are the same individuals that shut down cases that I worked on within the Department of Homeland Security.

 And reading Secretary of State Brian Kemp's comments about his inquiries into the hacking of the Georgia election computer, he wrote that since contacting DHS with these concerns, we have collaborated with the agency and provided extensive additional information.

-That sounds like a Hollywood script writer for what I went through.
+That sounds like a Hollywood scriptwriter for what I went through.

-That's exactly the way they dealt with me every time I brought up a concern about national security, they would never answer the question directly.
+That's exactly the way they dealt with me every time I brought up a concern about national security.

-And I also find it remarkable that for the first time ever, I actually agreed with James Clapper that he said there was no evidence that the uh Russians hacked a campaign so in favor of Donald Trump.
+And I also find it remarkable that for the first time ever, I actually agreed with James Clapper that he said there was no evidence that the Russians hacked a campaign so in favor of Donald Trump.

 Well, isn't that a perfect example of it?